drakkar-lig/walt-python-packages/client/walt/client/doc/md/device-sets.md

-# Device and node sets: targetting several devices in a single walt command
+# Device and node sets: use several devices at once

 Many walt commands allow you to target several devices (e.g. nodes, switches) at once.